predictive-powers 0.6.0

 Services

 Once the endpoint is created, it can be used to access “services” which are high-level capabilities.
 Services abstract capabilities, allowing you to use different providers (endpoints) to perform a task.
-For example, one could use an OpenAiEndpoint to obtain an ImageGenerationService instance to generate images using DALL-E; alternatively, getting the ImageGenerationService instance through an HuggingFaceEndpoint will provide the same service, through same interface, using OpenJourney hosted on Hugging Face.
+For example, one could use an OpenAiEndpoint to obtain an ImageGenerationService instance to generate images using OpenAI models; alternatively, getting the ImageGenerationService instance through an HuggingFaceEndpoint will provide the same service, through same interface, using models hosted on Hugging Face.

 Currently, following services are provided by AiEndpoints: